 Want to use dairy to make this coffee creamer recipe?
 No problem!
 Simply swap out two ingredients and skip the sweetener.

-dairy coffee creamer ingredients
+Dairy coffee creamer ingredients

 - ¼ cup sweetened condensed milk